The Dangers of Trying to Nurture Self-Esteem

 Myth number four: Harsh or critical parenting is not a factor in self-esteem development.

 I have worked with dozens of parents who come to me to help their children gain a greater sense of self-confidence.
 Yet, many of these parents are harsh, critical, and constantly controlling and directing their kids.
 They simply can’t allow their children to have a moment to make a choice and experience the consequences of the choice.
 This overly controlling, or critical parenting style represents a constant threat to your child’s self-esteem.
 This is perhaps the most important factor to focus on if you want to ensure your child’s healthy development.
-Make a commitment to abolish your negative attitude and perspective, and your kids will have the opportunity to realize what an amazing, magical experience life can be and how wonderful it is to be their unique self.
+Make a commitment to abolish your negative attitude and perspective, and your kids will have the opportunity to realize what an amazing, magical experience life can be and how wonderful it is to be their unique selves.

 Let’s just check this for a moment.
 Do you have any data to support this?
 Is there any real research that would suggest that this conclusion is true?